 Churchill left the Army and started working for a daily newspaper, the Morning Post, as a war correspondent.
-At the age of 26, Churchill took an interest in politics and was elected a Member of Parliament.
-In the years leading up to the First World War, he would go on to be appointed to the Prime Minister’s cabinet and later the head of the Royal Navy.
+At the age of 26, Churchill took an interest in politics, winning an election to be a Member of Parliament.
+In the years leading up to the First World War, he received an appointment to the Prime Minister’s cabinet and later the head of the Royal Navy.
 He resigned just after the start of the World War I and rejoined the British Army.

 After the war, he returned to politics, again serving on the Prime Minister’s cabinet.
 In the following years, Churchill’s political career declined.
 People felt his views were out of touch and too extreme, so he took time off to pursue writing again.
 But as global politics heated up before the onset of World War II, he rejoined the political realm.

 In September 1939, Britain declared war on Germany.
 England reappointed as the head of the Royal Navy and as a member of the war cabinet.
 By May 1940, Parliament issued a motion of no-confidence against the Prime Minster, and King George VI appointed Churchill as the Prime Minister and Minister of Defense.
 He quickly made moves to keep the resistance against the Nazis alive and formed key alliances with the United States and Soviet Union.